 What does ketamine feel like?

 It is difficult to describe what any single person's ketamine experience will be like, though many people report a feeling of disconnection with their body and/or ordinary mental processes.
 Individuals' responses to these experiences may vary, but they are often reported to as "mystical", "blissful", or "peaceful".
-During these experiences, individuals may also recall emotions or memories that have been long-neglected or been held unconsciously and develop insight about themselves and the problems they are experiencing.
-Those suffering from more severe depression and other symptoms may find the experience to allow them a novel perspective and break from their typical cognitive and emotional patterns.
+During these experiences, individuals may also recall emotions or memories that have been long-neglected or been held unconsciously.
+Individuals often develop insight about themselves and the problems they are experiencing which allow for greater capacity to change their behavioral and emotional patterns.

 3 - Stage Model

 Psychedelic-assisted therapies are typically provided in a three stage model including preparation, facilitation, and integration.
 When doing KAP work with clients largely from an existential-humanistic framework which I developed as part of my doctoral program.
 The model is accessible below this section for those interested in pursuing KAP.

 Preparation: After a screening and consult with myself and an initial assessment with one of Journey Clinical's physicians, this stage involves developing trust, exploring presenting issues, solidifying goals and intentions for the session, and reviewing typical drug effects, both physiological and psychological.
 During this stage, we will also collaborate to develop a treatment plan.
 This stage may be incorporated into the psychological component of screening and assessment for some patients.
 Clients typically receive between 1-4 preparation sessions before their lozenge session.